carlinyuen/CustomPullToRefreshControl/README.md

 Added features by Carlin:

+ * Custom animation styles - using linear and momentum "easing", and spin or rotate transforms.
  * Custom stroke & shadow colors.
  * Custom ImageView in place of arrow, with fun spin animation.
  * Added functionality to reposition if scrollview gets scrolled horizontally.